Sword Art Online Progressive: Aria of a Starless Night: International

 Aniplex of America licensed the film for release in North American theaters in 2021.
 Funimation partnered with Aniplex and theatrically distributed the film in both Japanese with English subtitles and an English dub in the United States and Canada on December 3, the United Kingdom, Ireland, Australia and New Zealand on December 9.

 The film was also released in South Africa on December 10 with an English Dub showing.

 The film was also released in India on February 25, 2022 with an English Sub.

 A virtual exhibition for the film took place during Aniplex Online Fest 2021 on July 3, 2021.
 ODEX Anime via their official YouTube channel announced that the film is coming soon in Singapore, Malaysia, Indonesia, Philippines, Vietnam, Brunei, Myanmar, Cambodia, Laos, and Mongolia.
 The film will also be released in GCC and MENA regions.

 The film was also released in the IMAX format, with native IMAX 12-track sound mix.
 It also remarks the first film in native Dolby Atmos sound mix and Dolby Vision HDR treatment in the series.

 Reception

 Box office

 The film grossed around 1,326,146,793 yen (about US$11.67 million) as of December 13, 2021 in Japan.

 In the United States and Canada, the film made $1.05 million in its opening weekend, finishing tenth at the box office.

+Critical response

+Richard Eisenbeis of Anime News Network praised the film as a "solid introduction to Asuna" that puts her relationship with Kirito in a new light, commending its "crystal clear" animation, flashily executed battle scenes, and unexpected character arcs, though he noted it "doesn't come close to reaching the heights" of the main story.
+Melvyn Tan of Anime Trending reported that it "delivers on that front" with an enjoyable combination of action and music, praising the welcome decision to position Asuna as the lead character, though he noted that some surprisingly stiff non-action animation and a newly introduced character who ultimately felt tacked on distracted from the big screen experience.

+Marc York of CBR gave the film a highly positive review, stating that it is a "viewing experience worthy of the big screen" that features well-developed characters, an engaging story, and stunningly cinematic action scenes, while noting that changing the main protagonist to Asuna successfully enhances the narrative's general sense of danger.
+Writing for Anime Corner, Tamara Lazic said, "Sword Art Online Progressive: Aria of a Starless Night is a visually sumptuous, science-fiction action-adventure entry that delivers top-tier animation and thrilling combat for longtime fans, even as its Asuna-focused retelling and an underused new character leave the narrative feeling uneven at times."

+Sage Ashford of Comicon.com stated that positioning Asuna as the lead protagonist is a "welcome change" that helps ground the series and develop one of the franchise's most important characters.